exercise-lootbox/fitcoin-backend/README.md

-# Backend for the FitCoin web application
+# Backend for the FitCoin Web Application

 ## UML Diagram